Ogbomoso Oyo State, Nigeria Travel Guide

 Malaria is a significant risk: use Insect repellent with DEET/Picaridin, sleep under nets, wear long sleeves.

 Typhoid, Cholera, Hepatitis A, and Diarrhea are water and food-borne: practice strict food/water hygiene.
-Drink only Bottled water, eat hot, freshly cooked food.
+Drink only Bottled water, eat hot, hot food.
 Wash hands with soap or Hand sanitizer.

 Heat-related illness: stay hydrated, avoid midday sun.
 Lassa Fever: avoid contact with rodents.

 LAUTECH Teaching Hospital offers services.
-Private clinics also exist.
-For serious conditions, prepare for potential evacuation to Ibadan, Lagos, or outside Nigeria.
+Private clinics are also available.
+For major health problems, prepare for potential evacuation to Ibadan, Lagos, or outside Nigeria.

 General Emergency Number: 112 (reliability varies).
 For medical emergencies, arranging private transport to a hospital is often faster.
 Keep contacts for hosts, hotels, or trusted taxi services.

 Carry a well-stocked First-aid kit.
-Know your blood type and allergies.
+Be aware of your blood type and allergies.

 While Ogbomoso is generally peaceful, general safety measures apply throughout Nigeria.
 Specific, publicly available crime statistics are hard to find.